geoschem/integrated_methane_inversion/resources/containers/README.md

 $ docker push 753979222379.dkr.ecr.us-east-1.amazonaws.com/imi-base-repository:latest
 ```
 ## Running the image
+This runs the built image using the default `entrypoint.sh` command:

 `docker run --platform=linux/amd64 imi-base-repository:latest`

 ## Pulling an existing image
 A fully built base image is stored on aws and can be accessed by running:
 ```